 Dr. Karen L. Herbst

-She was invited by CVAC Systems, Inc. to be on the Doctor's Show and was the research Physician on Mystery Diagnosis in June 2010 highlighting a young man with Dercum's Disease (The Man with 1000 Lumps).
+She was a guest on the Doctor's Show where she discussed the Cyclic Variations in Adaptive Conditioning (CVAC) Process as a unique form of exercise eventually publishing on the ability of the CVAC Process to reduce pain in a pilot study of Dercum's disease.
+Dr. Herbst was the research Physician on Mystery Diagnosis in June 2010 highlighting a young man with Dercum's Disease (The Man with 1000 Lumps).